-Comparing the dialectical materialist, or revolutionary, conception of development with this liberal, reformist conception, we may say that the one recognises and embraces, while the other fails to recognise and shrinks from, the rôle of negation in development.
-Dialectics teaches us to understand that the new must struggle with and overcome the old, that the old must give way to and be supplanted by the new-in other words, that the old must be negated by the new.
+The liberal's mistake lies, not in recognizing the occurrence of gradual changes, but in recognizing nothing else and failing to comprehend the role of negation in development.
+Dialectics teaches us to understand that the new must struggle with and overcome the old, that the old must give way to and be supplanted by the new-in other words, that the old must be negated.

-The liberal, who thinks metaphysically, understands negation simply as saying: "No".
-To him negation is merely the end to something.
+The liberal, who thinks metaphysically, understands negation simply as saying: "No." To him negation is merely the end to something.
 Far from meaning advance, it means retreat; far from meaning gain, it means loss.
 Dialectics, on the other hand, teaches us not to be afraid of negation, but to understand how it becomes a condition of progress, a means to positive advance.